Prize for Internationalisation in Teaching and Learning

 When is the nomination period?

-February 1 - February 28 2020.
+It has been decided to postpone nominations and awarding the prize until 2022.
 Note!
 Please prepare your text in word.
 Avoid working directly in the nomination form as not all text will be visible.
 You cannot save and exit to continue filling out later.

 Selection of awardee